meilisearch/documentation/learn/what_is_meilisearch/telemetry.md

 We, the MeiliSearch team, provide an email address so that users can request the complete removal of their data from all of our tools.

-To do so, send an email to [privacy@meilisearch.com](mailto:privacy@meilisearch.com) containing the unique identifier generated for your MeiliSearch installation (`Instance uuid` when launching MeiliSearch).
+To do so, send an email to [privacy@meilisearch.com](mailto:privacy@meilisearch.com) containing the unique identifier generated for your MeiliSearch installation (`Instance UID` when launching MeiliSearch).
 Any questions regarding the management of the data we collect can also be sent to this email address.

 ## Exhaustive list of all collected data